-- All examinations will be coordinated through OSUIT Assessment Center and will cover the following areas: Reading, Math, and Writing (English) skills. - 2.
-Students will be allowed to take the exam (or each component) up to three (3) times per calendar year.
-There is no charge for the initial exam, but a \$5.00 retesting fee will apply to all other attempts. - Initial testing must be completed prior to enrollment and retesting must be completed within the first (1st) week of the semester.
+- All examinations will be coordinated through OSUIT Assessment Center and will cover the following areas: Reading, Math, and Writing (English) skills. - There is no charge for the initial exam, but a \$5.00 retesting fee will apply to all other attempts. - 3.
+Initial testing must be completed prior to enrollment and retesting must be completed within the first (1st) week of the semester.
 Any changes to a student's schedule due to retesting must be processed during the first (1st) week of the semester.
 No retesting will be allowed after the fifth (5th) day of the academic term.